-Right now I’m seeing a lot of “lambsquarters” (a common name for several species of chenopods) maturing just about everywhere right now.
+Right now I’m seeing a lot of “lambsquarters” (a common name for several species of chenopods) maturing just about everywhere.
 Many people misidentify it as “ragweed” which is one of the reasons I hate common names so much.
 There are at least five plants that I know of that are called ragweed and three of them are native edibles.
 Below are three examples of plants commonly called ragweed.
 The first is definitely not.
 I honestly don’t even know what ragweed is because everyone calls all plants that get large and aren’t domesticated ragweed.

 This “weed” is often mentioned by herbicidal companies that their products kill it.
 The irony is that they are trying to kill a nutritionally superior native plant, to keep their inferior plant products alive.
 The next time there is a commercial or advertisement for some kind of herbicide, look for lambsquarters.

 Chenopods have a long and ancient history in the western hemisphere.
 It was eaten extensively by the Woodland and Emergent Mississippian Native American peoples, and I have personally excavated charred seeds from numerous archaeological excavations during my archaeology days.
-This crop was common in the midwest, until it was overtaken by corn (which is, again, ironically nutritionally inferior) that produced a large crop at a single time.
+This crop was common in the midwest, until it was overtaken by corn (which is, ironically, nutritionally inferior) that produced a large crop at a single time.
 More bang for less nutritional buck.
 Just as a side note, that’s when you start seeing more dental caries and Harris lines appearing in human remains.
 More food of lower quality, that also damaged the teeth with the inclusions from the milling process.
-Proof that high quality food is always a better health choice than lower quality easier food.
+Proof that high quality food is always a better health choice than lower quality, but easier food.

 The leaves, and seeds are edible.
 When young, the leaves are tender and can be eaten raw.
 When they get older, they get tough, so you have to chop them finely and cook them.
 The seeds can be cooked like oatmeal, mashed into a paste for a meat substitute when green, or dry roasted and treated like a seed.
 They can pop like popcorn.
 They can be ground into flour, when dried.
 The seeds are very, very versatile.
 Also super tiny.
 They are smaller than poppy seeds!

-This plant is easily propagated in a garden and will offer plenty of food for your family throughout the spring through the fall.
+This plant is easily propagated in a garden and will offer plenty of food for your family throughout the spring through to the fall.
 If you don’t have a garden, and know of a source that hasn’t been sprayed, you can harvest all the way up until the leaves turn.

 I’m working on trying to use the tougher stems to weave baskets.
-However, as baskets are harder than one might imagine, and I’m an utter novice, that isn’t going well.
+However, as baskets are harder than one might imagine, and I’m an utter novice, so that isn’t going well.

 We eat this a lot, in just about everything imaginable; salad, eggs, quiche, soup, roasts, crackers (seeds), “burgers” and mixed some in my chia pudding as well.
 This is an almost invaluable resource if you can locate it.
 If you do, I strongly recommend trying to harvest seeds and start a small garden plot of it.